inf2007/eod/README.md

 Also the app architecture and code coherency across several places may be poor due to having to structure the code to be conducive for conducting a class.

+There are also some examples of how you can use GitHub issues to help manage your Scrum processes.
+You can view them in the [project board](https://github.com/ict2105-csc2007/eod/projects/1).

 ## WARNING
 For the `core` module, it should be treated as legacy code that hasn't been updated for ages and have no proper documentation.